Finally it was time for the products to be delivered!

 While the goods were still on their way to Bali, we focused on a marketing campaign to ensure a successful opening of the WibitTAG.
 We got local media on board, set up social media, and made first contact with Guinness World Records®.
 When it became clear that the INDONESIA TAG would actually become the largest water park in the world, our ambition for the project increased even more.

 At the beginning of September the water park was installed in 5 days by a 6-member Wibit Installation Team, with the support of many local helpers.
-Even with their experience of over 600 installations in almost 100 different countries, this was something very special for the team.
+Even with their experience of over 600 installations in 100 different countries, this was something very special for the team.

 After all, a park of this size had never been installed before.